 Localize your page's name, SEO details, Open Graph settings, and custom code.

-In addition to localizing content in the CMS panel and on the Designer canvas, you can also localize your page's name, slug (i.e., URL), page-level SEO settings, and Open Graph settings.
+In addition to localizing content in the CMS panel and on the Designer canvas, you can also localize your page's name, slug (i.e., URL), page-level SEO settings, Open Graph settings, and custom code.
 By default, each page on your site inherits its settings from the primary locale, but you can edit these page settings independently on any secondary locale:

 How to localize page-level settings